Sharing is caring!

 The concept behind the “low fermentation potential” and low FODMAP approaches is the same: to reduce the levels of microbial overgrowth in the small intestine (whether bacteria, fungus, or parasites) by depriving them of their food source.
 However, they employ a different strategy.
 Low FP is determined primarily by how quickly a carbohydrate is absorbed (as measured by its glycemic index), whereas the low FODMAP diet excludes specific types of carbohydrates that are poorly absorbed.

-Microbial Reset Diet: Examples of Foods to Eats
+Microbial Reset Diet: Examples of Foods to Eat

-How to Make a Simple Spaghetti Squash sarahkayhoffman.com Bok Choy
+How to Make a Simple Spaghetti Squash Bok Choy Microbial Reset Diet agutsygirl.com

 Here are some examples of foods you can eat on the diet: